M-Moussa-De/Udacity_Landing_Page/Landing Page/README.md

-I Created All Files From Scratch And Didn't Use The Suggested File on Your Website.
+I Created All Files From Scratch And Didn't Use The Starter Code On Your Website.

 - Font awesome CDN to use Arrow To Top Page.
 - Google Fonts In CSS To Use Font Family "Open Sans"